indratrisnar/d_chart/README.md

 # d_chart

-Simple way to use chart for Flutter with many option.
+Simple way to show and use chart for Flutter with many option.
 This package is built on top of [community_charts_flutter](https://pub.dev/packages/community_charts_flutter).

 # Usage